Logging data

 Logging with the AutoDisk function

-To start logging measurements of an instrument, right-click the instrument in the object tree, and choose AutoDisk....
 A save dialog will appear in which you can enter a file name.
 After choosing the file name, the auto disk function is ready to store all measurements and a window as depicted below will appear, displaying the progress.
-A file number is appended to the file name for each measurement.
-The number starts at 000000 and is incremented after each measurement.
-All measurements of the instrument associated with the auto disk function will be stored until the Stop button is pressed.
+A serial number and/or time stamp is appended to the file name for each measurement.
+Right-click the AutoDisk sink and select Filename options to determine which are added.
+The serial number starts at 000000 and is incremented after each measurement.
+All measurements of the instrument associated with the AutoDisk function will be stored until the Stop button is pressed.

 Auto Disk window